 (A) Prior to September 1, 2012, an EMS training program for a certificate to practice as a paramedic or an paramedic refresher program shall be conducted in accordance with the curriculum as set forth in this rule or in rule 4765-17-04 of the Administrative Code.
 An EMS training program for a certificate to practice as a paramedic or a paramedic refresher program starting on or after September 1, 2012, shall be conducted in accordance with rule 4765-17-04 of the Administrative Code.

-(B) A training program for a certificate to practice as a paramedic shall be in accordance with division (E) of section 4765.16 of the Revised Code, and shall follow the United States department of transportation (USDOT) 1998 paramedic national standard curriculum, which can be located in the curriculum portion of the EMS web site at http://www.ems.ohio.gov.
+(B) A training program for a certificate to practice as a paramedic shall be in accordance with division (E) of section 4765.16 of the Revised Code, and shall follow the United States department of transportation (USDOT) "1998 Emergency Medical Technician Paramedic: National Standard Curriculum", which can be located in the curriculum portion of the EMS web site at http://ems.ohio.gov/ems_education.stm.
 Such program shall be between six hundred and eight hundred hours, allocated as follows:

 (1) Two hundred to two hundred seventy hours shall be devoted to the didactic portion of the course;